alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

 * Even if you want to target Android, you do *not* need the Android development components.
     * If you already have them, it's fine.
 You do not need to uninstall them.
     * We don't support android builds through Visual Studio
-* Use "open folder" in Visual Studio to open the project directory, configure, and build.
+* Use "open folder" in Visual Studio to open project directories, configure, and build.
     * Alternatively configuring with a Visual Studio generator will likely work, but it's not supported

 ### VS Code Setup